 - Get information about the cab driver and the cab company.
 Get the name and license number for the driver and the name and phone number of the cab company.
 It’s a good idea to use your cell phone camera to take a picture of the cab’s license plate and any signage indicating the name of the cab company.

 - Find out if anyone at the scene witnessed the accident.
 Make some notes and be sure to get witnesses’ names and find out how you can contact them later if you need to.

-- Take pictures or video of the accident scene and the damage to the cab and any other vehicles involved in the accident.
+- Take pictures or video of the accident scene, damage to the cab, and any other vehicles involved in the accident.
 These photos can be invaluable in showing how the accident happened.

 - Follow up with a doctor, even if you didn’t have to go to the emergency room.
 This will confirm whether you were injured and help with your treatment and recovery.
 If you see a doctor right away, it also shows that your injuries were caused by the taxi accident and not something else.
 This helps you make a strong insurance claim.

-As soon as you can, set up an appointment with a taxicab accident lawyer.
+As soon as you can, set up an appointment with a taxicab accident lawyer in Columbus.
 Figuring out who is at fault and who will be required to pay can be complicated in taxi accidents, and you will need a lawyer’s help to get the maximum possible financial recovery.

-As a passenger in the City of Columbus, you can recover for all the ways the accident has affected your life – financial and otherwise.
+As a passenger, you can recover for all the ways the accident has affected your life – financial and otherwise.
 The amount you receive will depend mostly on the kind of injuries you have.
-In a typical accident – even a relatively minor one – you can receive money for:
+In a typical accident, even a relatively minor one, you can receive money for:

 - Your medical bills, including doctor visits, emergency rooms, surgery, physical therapy, x-rays and MRIs

 - Your pharmacy bills for prescription drugs

 - Time missed from work because of the accident